xzzulz/deathspeak/readme.md

 # okami

-compact and expressive programming language on top of javascript, for increased productivity
+stylized, compact and expressive programming language on top of javascript, based on clear and precise concepts, for increased productivity.

+## about

+Symbols in the alphabet have great expressive power, that can succinctly convey ideas.

+okami is based on the _subjetive_ perception, that programming languages have left untapped potential, in the expressive power of symbols.

+okami is an attemp to maximize representation of precise and clear concepts, with the expressive power of symbols.

+It is also part of a research project in software design, with goals that will be presented in the future.

+## goals

+### main goals:

+* language based on clear and precise concepts
+* syntax designed to maximize succintness and expressive power

+### syntax goals

 okami syntax is designed with these goals: